 Deep Dharma is a teaching site of North Shore Meditation and Dharma Center in Highland Park, Illinois.
 Our teachings are available free to anyone who wishes to use them, in any non-commercial, not for profit endeavor.
 Should you wish to make a donation, go to northshoremeditation.org and click the donate button.
 All donations are tax deductible.
 Andy and Carl are the authors of all Deep Dharma content, unless otherwise credited.

-Andy Cohen is an attorney and Buddhist initiate living and practicing in the Chicago area.
-He is co-author, with Carl Jerome, of practice commentaries on Nagarjuna’s Middle Way Philosophy (also titled Fundamental Wisdom of the Middle Way, or the Mulamadhyamakakarika, abbreviated as “MMK”), and Nagarjuna’s Twelve Gate Treatise, as well as Vasubandhu’s Discussion of the Five Aggregates, all of which are available for reading and downloading on this site.
+Andy Cohen is an attorney and Buddhist practitioner living and practicing in the Boston area.
+He is co-author, with Carl Jerome, of practice commentaries on Nagarjuna’s Middle Way Philosophy, Nagarjuna’s Twelve Gate Treatise, Vasubandhu’s Discussion of the Five Aggregates, and other commentaries all of which are available for reading and downloading on this site.
 Andy is also a part time musician (see Songs).

 Carl became has been a dedicated student of Buddhism for the past twenty-five years.
 His first teacher was Zen Master Philip Whalen in San Francisco.
 Fifteen years ago he became a student of Master Jiru at the Mid-American Buddhist Association in St. Louis.
 He became a full time resident and teacher at the monastery in 1999 and earned the status of senior dharma teacher there.
 He is the founding teacher of the North Shore Meditation and Dharma Center on Chicago’s suburban north shore, where he currently resides.